I get asked all the time about moving flower bulbs so heres the general rules of thumb.

 If the bulb is in the garden and you have an insane desire to move it (maybe you’re moving and want to take a few hundred tulips along for the ride) then the rules are slightly different.

-(By the way, you should check on your legal sales agreement before moving flowers, sometimes you cant.
+(By the way, if you’re selling your house, you should check on your legal sales agreement before moving flowers, sometimes you can’t.
 If selling it is always a good idea to have it written into the agreement that you can move plants.)